openshift/microshift/docs/rebase.md

 ```

 ### Component configs
-The last step isn't automated at all yet, which is to compare whether the config parameters of embedded component changed.
+The last step isn't automated at all yet, which is to compare whether the config parameters of embedded component changed, for example the kubelet configuration in `writeConfig(...)` of `pkg/node/kubelet.go` with OpenShift MCO's template (which the `rebase.sh` script downloads into `_output/staging/machine-config-operator/templates/master/01-master-kubelet/_base/files/kubelet.yaml`).